cameraink/powergrid/README.md

 ✅ **Case-insensitive searches**
 ✅ **Optimized for REST APIs and large-scale queries**

----

 ## 📦 Installation

 ### **Using PyPI**
-PowerGrid is available on PyPI.
+PowerGrid is available on PyPI at https://pypi.org/project/powergrid/

 Install it with:
 ```sh
 uv pip install powergrid
 ```